BrandiMac/space-products/doc/visibility.rst

 .. note::

-    These refraction models are used only for calculating refraction through the Earth's atmosphere.
+    These refraction models are only used for calculating refraction through the Earth's atmosphere.
 Refraction is not modeled for any other celestial bodies.

 Output
 ==============
-Once the Segment has been configured, the following instantaneous methods are available for generating output.
-These methods report the instantaneous value of the azimuth and elevation angles from the observer to the target, and the Visibility() method returns an instantaneous evaluation of whether the observer can see the target.
+Once the ``Segment`` has been configured, the following instantaneous methods are available for generating output.
+These methods report the instantaneous value of the azimuth and elevation angles from the observer to the target, and the ``Visibility()`` method returns an instantaneous evaluation of whether the observer can see the target.

 * `VisibilitySegment.Azimuth() <https://ai-solutions.com/_help_Files/visibilitysegment_azimuth_nanosecond.htm>`_
 * `VisibilitySegment.Elevation() <https://ai-solutions.com/_help_Files/visibilitysegment_elevation_nanosecond.htm>`_
 * `VisibilitySegment.Visibility() <https://ai-solutions.com/_help_Files/visibilitysegment_visibility_nanosecond.htm>`_

 The following `interval methods <https://ai-solutions.com/_help_Files/interval_methods.htm>`_ are also available.
 These